schovi/react-iscroll/README.md

 ### Done
 - [x] Make this README.md :)
-- [x] Trigger `onRefresh` event when iscroll is internally refreshed (e.g. on window resize)
+- [x] Trigger `onRefresh` event when iScroll is internally refreshed (e.g. on window resize)
 - [x] Do not `require('iscroll')` by itself.
-Instead pass it in props (there is few different versions of iscroll and you want to pick correct one for you)
+Instead pass it in props (there is few different versions of iScroll and you want to pick correct one for you)
 - [x] Publish to npm
 - [x] Convert source code into Babel